 What is the problem?
-Consumers do not feel as comfortable and well informed shopping online as they do offline.
-They have difficulties finding information about buying and exercising their rights in the digital environment.
+Consumers do not feel as comfortable and well informed shopping online as they do offline for lack of information.

 Consumers should be able to access user-friendly information about how to fully benefit from digital technologies.
 Online education is crucial to improving consumers' experience online.
+They have difficulties finding information about buying and exercising their rights in the digital environment.

 Awareness and critical autonomy towards new media EU-wide will increase the consumers' skills, attitudes and knowledge required for living in an information society and can generate spill-over effects that boost growth, jobs and innovation in the digital single market